 It’s Time to Start Thinking Ahead

-The Bridgeton days are getting shorter, the nights are getting cooler, and the leaves are even starting to change their hue.
+The days are getting shorter, the nights are getting cooler, and the leaves are even starting to change their hue.
 There’s no denying it: fall is just over the horizon.
 Although it’s tempting to ignore the inevitable and keep living like summer will never end, your lawn needs you now more than ever.

-St. Louis, MO fall lawn care is an essential part of a full-circle lawn care plan.
+Fall lawn care is an essential part of a full-circle lawn care plan.
 If you desire a green, healthy, lush lawn come springtime – without all of the backbreaking labor and costly landscaping – then it is important that you make your lawn top priority over the next several weeks.
 Fall is the ideal season to rejuvenate your lawn and give it what it needs before the long winter ahead.